Verified Quadratic Virtual Substitution for Real Arithmetic: Related Work

-Chaieb \cite{chaieb2008automated} discusses an extension of Nipkow's work to handle VS with quadratic equalities.
-Chaieb never made his formalizations for the quadratic case publicly available, but in correspondence he generously provided us with his code in case we wanted to extend it directly.
-While this was very helpful for reference, we chose to not build directly on his code.
-The main reason is that Chaieb represented multivariate polynomials with a custom polynomial implementation, and we wanted to build our implementation on one of Isabelle/HOL's newer polynomial libraries, for purposes of consistency.
-Another difference is that Chaieb explicitly designs VS to be used in conjunction with an auxiliary QE procedure, and we envision/develop VS as an exportable standalone procedure.
+Chaieb \cite{chaieb2008automated} extends Nipkow's work to quadratic equalities.
+His formalizations are not publicly available, but he generously provided us with the code.
+While this was helpful for reference, we chose to build on a newer Isabelle/HOL polynomial library, and we focus on VS as an exportable standalone procedure, whereas Chaieb intrinsically links VS with an auxiliary QE procedure.

-Some more specialized works are of interest.
+Other related work includes some unverified solvers.
 For example, some work has been done in constraint solving with falsification: RSolver \cite{DBLP:conf/adhs/RatschanS06} was designed for hybrid systems verification and can find concrete counterexamples for fully quantified existential QE problems on \emph{compact} domains. dReal \cite{DBLP:conf/cade/GaoKC13} is based on similar ideas and slightly relaxes the notion of satisfiability to $\delta$-satisfiability.
-Constraint solving has also been considered in the SMT-solving with Z3's nlsat \cite{DBLP:conf/cade/JovanovicM12}, which uses CDCL to decide systems of nonlinear inequalities and equations.
+Constraint solving has also been considered in SMT-solving with Z3's nlsat \cite{DBLP:conf/cade/JovanovicM12}, which uses CDCL to decide systems of nonlinear inequalities and equations.